junyi-xie/game-dev-minor/sneaky-lines/README.md

 # Sneaky Lines - Artificial Intelligence | Platinum 1

-A stealth maze game with patrolling agents and cone-shaped Field of Vision (FoV), implemented in Godot 4.4 using LimboAI Behavior Trees.
+A stealth maze game with patrolling agents and cone-shaped Field of Vision (FoV), implemented in Godot 4.4 using LimboAI Behavior Trees and Physics Raycasting for line-of-sight detection.

 ## Preview